team-drift/delphi/docs/PTU-SDK.md

 The `entry.hpp` header contains easy to use entry points into the project.
 It consists of a class, `PTUPoint`, that will handle starting, stopping, translating, and pointing at certain positions.
+This class will also determine if you are attempting to seek to a position that is out of range, and will simply do nothing in such a scenario.
 This class is primarily used in the python wrappers, as it greatly simplifies the binding operation.